• Europes biggest bike selection

 Roadmachine family specificities

 The Roadmachine is available in a road-specific setup, a gravel-ready version, and an e-bike version.
-Both the road and gravel versions share the same frameset.
+Both the road and gravel versions share the same frame set.

-The Roadmachine 01 X and the Roadmachine X are the gravel-ready options equipped with wider tires, 1x drivetrains, and the ICS MTT suspension stem.
-The MTT Suspension Stem, developed in collaboration with Redshift, offers up to 20mm of travel using interchangeable elastomers.
 These elastomers come in different stiffness levels, allowing the stem to be adjusted based on the rider's weight or preferred level of support.
-The Roadmachine 01 X also includes the downtube storage compartment and the integrated rear light.
-However, the Roadmachine X lacks the integrated backlight, which is a bit disappointing.
+The Roadmachine 01 X includes the downtube storage compartment and the integrated rear light.
+However, the Roadmachine X lacks an integrated backlight, which is disappointing.

 BMC Roadmachine 01 TWO: Frame and geometry